joseangelcrn/cocker-drive/README.md

 # Future thoughts

++ Tests for correct working of application.
+(Working on this, right now !)
 + Labeling system for each file. (like twitter)
 + Temporal urls for sharing and another uses.
 + Fichero Class will be splited in two files: